Hamzaali772/LoginRegistrationProject/README.md

-# LoginRegistrationProject
+# LoginRegistrationProject MERN
-Demo website featuring user authentication with login, registration, and change password functionality.
+Creating a Demo website using HTML, CSS, JavaScript, Bootstrap, React.js, Express.js, Node.js and with some packages and there are some featuring like user authentication with login, registration, and change password functionality.
 Users can upload profile images, and the platform supports image uploads with a simple, user-friendly interface.

 # backend Packages
 npm init -y <br/>